rschmehl/awesco.eu/content/authors/fabian-girrbach/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Fabian Girrbach is Marie-Skłodowska-Curie Fellow at Xsens BV, where he worked with [Jeroen Hol](/authors/jeroen-hol).
+Fabian Girrbach is Marie-Skłodowska-Curie Fellow at Xsens Technologies BV, Enschede, The Netherlands, where he worked with [Jeroen Hol](/authors/jeroen-hol).
 He is affiliated with the University of Freiburg, collaborating with Prof. Dr. [Moritz Diehl](/authors/moritz-diehl/).
 His research is focused on [state and parameters estimation implementations based on moving horizon estimation (MHE)](/project/esr11).
-Following his undergraduate studies in mechatronics he studied for one year at the Polytechnic University of Valencia as part of an Erasmus+ exchange program.
-He presently works as research engineer at Xsens BV.
+Following his undergraduate studies in mechatronics he studied for one year at the [Polytechnic University of Valencia](https://www.upv.es/) as part of an Erasmus+ exchange program.
+He presently works as research engineer for Xsens Technologies BV.